 The table shows that Open Farm provides far less protein than Wag.
 The difference in protein content is roughly 4.80%.

 Like protein, fats are an essential part of a dog's body.
 Fats are needed for the proper development and function of the canine body.

-Open Farm and Wag both provide roughly the same amount of crude fiber.
+As you can see, Open Farm and Wag guarantee a similar amount of crude fiber.

 Wag Pet Food Ingredients vs. Open Farm Pet Food Ingredients